-MBRU uses a letter-based grading system to report course grades.
-Assessments are typically graded on a percentage scale (0-100) and converted into a letter grade as outlined below.
+MBRU are to satisfy student achievement MBRU uses a letter-based grading system and progression requirements, promote to report course grades in Years 1-5.
+Assessments are typically scored on a (courses and programs), and evaluate the into a letter grade.
 The GPA is derived from the weight of each letter grade and course credit hours.

-Grade Grade points Definition
+А

-Α 4.00 Exceptional performance; all course objectives achieved; objectives met in a consistently outstanding manner (A and A-).
+4.00 Exceptional performance; all course objectives achieved; objectives met in a consistently outstanding manner (A and A-).

 A- 3.70

 B+ 3.30 Very good performance; significantly more than the majority of the course objectives achieved (majority being at least two-thirds); objectives met in a consistently thorough manner (B+, B and B-).

 В 3.00

 B- 2.70

-C+ 2.30 Satisfactory performance; an achievement considered by content experts as meeting the course requirements in all respects (C+, C, and C-)
+C+ 2.30 Satisfactory performance; an achievement considered by content experts as meeting the course requirements in all respects (C+ and C)

 С 2.00

-C- 1.70

-D+ 1.30 Minimally acceptable performance: less than the majority but more than the minimum required course objectives achieved; objectives met at a minimally acceptable level (D+ and D).
+C- 1.70 Minimally acceptable performance: less than the majority but more than the minimum required course objectives achieved; objectives met at a minimally acceptable level (C-).

+D+ 1.30 Unacceptable performance: minimum required course objectives not met; no credit earned (D+, D and F).

 D 1.00

-F 0.00 Unacceptable performance: minimum required course objectives not met; no credit earned (F).
+F 0.00

+MIC YEAR 2021-2022 67